Call for Applications

 The selection process is coordinated by the CEU Center for Teaching and Learning.
 The selection committee is comprised of distinguished international faculty and higher education leaders.

-- In the second stage of the selection process (mid-March 2020), the CEU Center for Teaching and Learning will contact selected candidates and the higher education institution to obtain additional information in support of the application.
+- In the second stage of the selection process ( second half of March 2021), the CEU Center for Teaching and Learning will contact selected candidates and the higher education institution to obtain additional information in support of the application.

-- All candidates will be notified of their status by June 1, 2020.
+- All candidates will be notified of their status no later than June, 2021.

 - The winner is expected to participate in the public recognition of the award (September 2021).